rabinderFuturescape/Member_Staff_Flutter/API_DOCUMENTATION.md

 ## Authentication

-All API requests (except for the authentication endpoints) require a valid JWT token in the Authorization header:
+All API requests (except for the authentication endpoints) require a valid JWT token issued by OneSSO (Keycloak) in the Authorization header:

 ```
 Authorization: Bearer your_jwt_token
 ```

-The JWT token should include the following claims:
+The JWT token should include the following standard claims:

+- `sub`: The subject identifier (user ID)
+- `iss`: The issuer of the token (Keycloak realm URL)
+- `aud`: The audience of the token (client ID)
+- `exp`: The expiration timestamp of the token
+- `iat`: The issued-at timestamp of the token

+And the following custom claims:

 - `member_id`: The ID of the authenticated member
 - `unit_id`: The ID of the member's unit
 - `company_id`: The ID of the member's company
 - `name`: The name of the authenticated member
 - `email`: The email of the authenticated member
-- `exp`: The expiration timestamp of the token
+- `realm_access.roles`: Array of realm roles assigned to the user

 ### Generate Test Token